 Diabetic retinopathy and diabetic macular edema (DME) are two of the most common vision conditions related to diabetes.
+They affect about

 While both conditions can cause blindness, the two have some key differences that are important to understand.

 Let’s go over some of the most frequently asked questions about diabetic retinopathy and macular edema, as well as what you need to know to protect your vision if you live with these conditions.

 Diabetic retinopathy and DME aren’t the same thing.